Artificially-Intelligent/suricata/README.md

-# suricata
+# Datathon2019
- R shiny based gui for suricata event logging
+Code and material for Melbourne Datathon 2019